 Bit 6: RDRF Description

 0 RDR does not contain valid received data (initial value)

-RDRF is cleared to 0 when:
+1 RDRF is cleared to 0 when:

 The chip is reset or enters standby mode

 Software reads RDRF after it has been set to 1, then writes 0 in RDRF

 The DMAC reads data from RDR

 1 RDR contains valid received data.

 RDRF is set to 1 when serial data is received normally and transferred from RSR to RDR.

-Note: The RDR and RDRF are not affected by detection of receive errors or by clearing of the RE bit to 0 in the serial control register.
+Note: bit to 0 ir R and RDRF are not affected by detection of receive errors or by clearing of the RE in the serial control register.
 They retain their previous contents.
-If RDRF is still set to 1 when reception of the next data ends, an overrun error (ORER) occurs and the received data is lost.
+If RDRF is still set in reception of the next data ends, an overrun error (ORER) occurs and the

+received data is lost.